-Rabies quarantine in the United Kingdom is for dogs, cats and ferrets and other rabies susceptible animals that do not qualify for entry into the UK under the EU pet movement rules.
+Rabies quarantine in the United Kingdom is for dogs, cats and ferrets that do not qualify for entry into the UK under the EU pet movement rules.

 Pet mammals that do not qualify for entry into the UK may not be imported unless an import licence has been issued in advance.
 The import licence requires your pet to be detained, at your expense, at an approved quarantine premises until it has met the entry requirements.
 However it can be released at any time for immediate re-export.

 Pets from unlisted third countries do not need to enter quarantine provided they meet the entry requirements.

 Pets that are not accompanied by their owners when they enter the UK under licence for quarantine from third countries outside of the European Union (see Countries and Territories may only do so via approved Border Inspection Posts (BIPs).
 For the UK, these are currently London Heathrow, London Gatwick Airport and Edinburgh airports.

 The following advice covers quarantine information relating to the import of pet dogs, cats and ferrets.

 A new maximum quarantine period of 4 months was introduced on 29 December 2014.
 This will mean that if your pet was in quarantine on 29 December 2014 or enters quarantine on or after that date it will be eligible for release either when it meets the requirements of the pet travel scheme or when 4 months have elapsed from the date of detention.

 In order to be released from quarantine after 4 months your pet must meet all the conditions of the pet travel scheme, except where they relate to rabies.
 Pets will continue to be vaccinated against rabies on arrival in quarantine.